Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Scrub A Tortoise

-The Tortoise Encounter boasts 15 tortoises meandering around their enclosure and is where we spend the most time during our visit.
-They’re cute and they’re big but they’re friendly.
+The Tortoise Encounter boasts 15 tortoises meandering around its enclosure, and we spend the most time there during our visit.
+They’re cute and big, but they’re friendly.

-For an extra fee, you can feed them but they are just as happy being scrubbed by the brushes.
+You can feed them for an extra fee, but they are just as happy being scrubbed by the brushes.
 A parent can go in, too.
 How many people can say they’ve washed a tortoise?

 The Tortoise Encounter is $10/single person or $20 per family.